-A few miles South of Penrith, Cumbria, nestled in the countryside of the Eden Valley sits Wetheriggs Animal Sanctuary.
+A few miles South of Penrith, Cumbria, nestled in the countryside of the Eden Valley was Wetheriggs Animal Sanctuary.
+It is now based in Durham, not far from Barnard Castle.
 Not a full on zoo in the sense that animals are there on display for the sake of it.
 Opened as such in 2006 it began taking in unwanted pets, farm animals and exotic animals.
 I took the time to visit and found the whole experience educational, heart warming and a cuteathon.
 If you are looking for a small day to treat the children while they learn then you can’t go wrong here.

 Within just minutes of wandering I came across many an animal that without the help from the wonderful volunteers at the establishment would not be around today.
 Many a naive visitor could mistake an animals previous life distress and state for mis-keeping here BUT this is where they are to rehabilitate.
 Anything too distressed is not on display.
 The volunteer keepers take lots of pride in their work and you can tell they are enthusiastic in wanting to take questions, especially helping little ones.

 From pigs to raccoons.
 From talking parrots to tarantulas.
 Ponies to unwanted marmosets.
 Taken on in their hour of need and given a second chance.
 Some of the animals are open to be re-homed including rabbits, sheep and some fowl.